bitburner-official/bitburner-src/markdown/bitburner.darknetformulas.getheartbleedtime.md

 </td><td>

-_(Optional)_ The number of threads to use for the authentication.
+_(Optional)_ The number of threads to use for log scraping.
 Optional, defaults to 1

 </td></tr>